robywan27/nerdchess/README.md

 # NerdChess
-An Android chess-like app, developed as a University project as a two-persons effort in collaboration with https://github.com/florin7.
+An Android chess-like app, developed as a University project as a two-persons effort in collaboration with https://github.com/florin7 (November 2016 - January 2017).

 The gameplay is reminiscent of chess, although some different rules are applied.
 Please consult the file https://github.com/robywan27/nerdchess/blob/master/NerdChess_GamePlay.pdf for understanding the rules of this game.